yuloh/blog/content/posts/protobuf-php-services.md

 }
 ```

 The first line tells the protobuf compiler which version we want to use.
 PHP only supports proto3 syntax.
 The `package` specifier is optional but a good idea to avoid name clashes.
 In the generated PHP code it will be converted to the namespace. the `php_generic_services` option tells the compiler we want to generate an interface for the service.
-It's optional because you might be using a plugin like grpc that generates it's own service classes.
+It's optional because you might be using a plugin like gRPC that generates it's own service classes.

 ## Messages